openssl/openssl/doc/designs/quic-design/record-layer.md

-In this solution we would seek to implement a different METHOD for each of the types of record layer that we support, i.e. there would be one for the standard TLS record layer, one for the standard DTLS record layer, one for kernel TLS, one for QUIC and one for QUIC-TLS.
+In this solution we would seek to implement a different METHOD for each of the types of record layer that we support, i.e. there would be one for the standard TLS record layer, one for the standard DTLS record layer, one for kernel TLS and one for QUIC-TLS.

 In the MVP the METHOD approach would be private.
 However, once it has stabilised, it would be straight forward to supply public functions to enable